omerahmed41/AMS_Data_Processor_Numpy/README.md

 ## run pre-commit with pylint and all  lints libs.
 run `pre-commit run --all-files`

+## Jenkins CI/CD pipline
+I added sample jenkins file to use it for pipline on Bitbuket for example.
 ## Usage

 To run the AMS Data Processor, use the following command-line syntax: